mingweiniu/CmakeTutorial/README.md

 # cmake_test_boost

-you will fail if just $ g++ main.cpp
+on unix, you will fail if just
+$ g++ main.cpp

+you need
-you need $ mkdir build && cd build && cmake .. && make
+$ mkdir build && cd build && cmake .. && make

+on windows, fail anyway.....